World begins ushering in locked-down New Year amid COVID-19

 SOCIAL GATHERING

-One place that residents can celebrate without the help of a screen is coronavirus-free New Zealand, where several cities will host firework displays with only limited restrictions.

-And in Dubai thousands are expected to attend a fireworks and a laser show at Burj Khalifa, the world's tallest tower, despite a slew of new cases.
+Thousands are expected to attend a fireworks and a laser show in Dubai at the Burj Khalifa, the world's tallest tower, despite a slew of new cases.

 READ: China gives its first COVID-19 vaccine approval to Sinopharm